 When both tabs are open the action of navigating from document to document in the Contracts Viewer will duplicate in the Relativity Viewer.
 For instance, if you click to the next document in the Contracts Viewer, the Relativity Viewer will replicate that action and proceed to the next document.

-This can save time by removing additional or redundant clicks and opening new tabs or windows.
+This can save time by removing extra or redundant clicks and opening new tabs or windows.

 You can click the Show PDF button to view the original PDF of the contract in Contracts Image Viewer.